This is the multi-page printable view of this section. Click here to print.

 - For Windows servers, allow RDP traffic

-- After creating the Auto-Scaling Group, you can modify the settings using the Modify button.
-For more information, refer to Setting Security Group
+- Even after creating an Auto-Scaling Group, configure it using the modify button.
+For details, refer to Configure Security Group

-Load Balancer Optional Connect the Auto-Scaling Group to a Load Balancer - Register the servers in the Auto-Scaling Group as members of the LB server group
+Load Balancer Selection Connect the Auto-Scaling Group to a Load Balancer - Register the Auto-Scaling Group’s servers as members of the LB server group

-- LB server group: Select an existing LB server group in the chosen VPC
+- LB server group: Select a LB server group that exists in the chosen VPC

 - Port: Enter a value between 1 and 65,534